IAL 5: Physics, Gravity, Orbits, Thermodynamics, Tides

 A system is any set of objects we are interested in---for example the Solar System.
 For the inner Solar System, see the figure below (local link / general link: solar_system_inner.html).

-universe is the environment.
+system, everything else in the universe is the environment.

-A system could be anything including the universe as a whole.
+system could be anything including the universe as a whole.

-But in our course, we restrict ourselves to systems whose behavior is closely dependent on physical laws and NOT so dependent on emergent principles outside of physics---but there are no hard lines.
+But in OUR course, we restrict ourselves to systems whose behavior is closely dependent on physical laws and NOT so dependent on emergent principles outside of physics---but there are NO hard lines.

 To make predictions we need those physical laws AND boundary and initial conditions for the system.